 Syed, Mobin (2009) Role of human ?-defensins in human burn wounds.
-PhD thesis, University of Westminster, School of Life Sciences.
+Doctoral thesis, University of Westminster.